George Pólya: Life and works

 Pólya was born in Budapest, Austria-Hungary, to Anna Deutsch and Jakab Pólya, Hungarian Jews who had converted to Christianity in 1886.
 Although his parents were religious and he was baptized into the Catholic Church upon birth, George eventually grew up to be an agnostic.
 He received a PhD under Lipót Fejér in 1912, at Eötvös Loránd University.
 He was a professor of mathematics from 1914 to 1940 at ETH Zürich in Switzerland and from 1940 to 1953 at Stanford University.
-He remained a Professor Emeritus at Stanford for the rest of his career, working on a range of mathematical topics, including series, number theory, mathematical analysis, geometry, algebra, combinatorics, and probability.
+He remained a professor emeritus at Stanford for the rest of his career, working on a range of mathematical topics, including series, number theory, mathematical analysis, geometry, algebra, combinatorics, and probability.
 He was invited to speak at the ICM at Bologna in 1928, at Oslo in 1936 and at Cambridge, Massachusetts, in 1950.

-Death

-On September 7, 1985, Pólya died in Palo Alto, California, United States.
-He passed due to complications of a stroke he suffered in the past summer.
+On September 7, 1985, Pólya died in Palo Alto, California due to complications of a stroke he suffered during that summer.